 Large-scale solar panels (‘solar parks’):

 In Spain and Germany, large plants with thousands of square meters of photovoltaic panels have been built with a subsidy.
 The capacity of such solar projects amounts to more than 1 MWp (megawatt peak).
 One MWp is 1 million watt peak.
-In Portugal, more and more such large solar parks are now being built, from every Wp to dozens of MWp.
-The solar cell systems are arranged in rows or in a so-called tracker system.
+In Portugal, more and more such large parks are now being built, from every Wp to dozens of MWp.
+The photovoltaic cell systems are arranged in rows or in a so-called tracker system.
 Trackers each contain 12 panels and rotate along with the position of the sun so that the light is always optimal.

 Solar Power – Energy from the sun